 And, as long as you pay back the line of credit according to the agreed-upon terms, you can continue to dip into that money again and again.
 Your line of credit remains waiting in the wings to absorb unforeseen future expenses.
 This is in contrast to a loan that can only be spent once.

-A line of credit is ideal for covering unexpected purchases that may be beyond the scope of a small business credit card.
+A credit line is ideal for covering unexpected purchases beyond the scope of a small business credit card.
 It’s also great for helping to smooth out cash flow from month to month.

-Still not sure if a business loan or a line of credit is the right small business financing option for your business?
+Still unsure if a business loan or a line of credit is the right small business financing option for your business?
 Give this article from Lendio a read.

 5. Crowdfunding platforms

-Campaigns on these platforms are held for a specifically defined goal, as opposed to just asking for money that you will later spend on… something.
+Campaigns on these platforms are held for a specifically defined goal instead of just asking for money that you will later spend on… something.
 So, if you have a specific goal in mind that you think would appeal to a crowd, then consider starting a crowdfunding campaign.

-Just as loans and lines of credit have unique terms and requirements, so do the various crowdfunding platforms.
+Just as loans and credit lines have unique terms and requirements, so do the various crowdfunding platforms.

 - Kickstarter requires a working prototype of a product before a project can be launched.
 Indiegogo does not.